Opening Doors Presents: Black History Month Concert

 The show will be hosted by Opening Doors co-founder Alastair Moock.

-This FREE community event is made possible by Belmont Against Racism, Somebody Else’s Child Foundation, Nine Athens Music, and The Club Passim Folk Collective.
+This FREE community event is made possible by Belmont Against Racism, Someone Else’s Child Foundation, Nine Athens Music, and The Club Passim Folk Collective.

 DOORS OPEN AT 6:30pm

-Admission to this event is FREE, but we kindly welcome donations which will be split between Belmont Against Racism and The Opening Doors Project.
+Admission to this event is FREE, but we kindly welcome donations.
 Your support enables us to continue offering programs for free, thank you!

 Good to know